FJRubio67/twopiece/README.md

 install_github("FJRubio67/twopiece")
 ```

-For more information about the package, see
+For more information about the package, see the following illustrative examples:

   1. [The family of two-piece distributions](https://rpubs.com/FJRubio/TPD)
   2. [twopiece R package](https://rpubs.com/FJRubio/twopiece)